leorrose/MDLQA/General-Questions.md

 - [ ] True
 - [x] False

+***Explanation*** - Newton's method has a quadratic convergence but it depends on the step size and starting point so it will not always converge in exact one iteration.

 ### ***Q4.
 True or False: existence of KKT conditions for a non-quadratic problem, represents the necessary condition for a global optimal solution.***

 - [ ] True